Coffee-IT-Development/TopTabBar-iOS-Component/README.md

 ## Usage

-You can use the CITTopTabBarRunnable workspace to test the component directly.
+You can use the CITTopTabBarExample to test the component directly.

 OR